 Suggested variable for classifying scale of disasters: geographic scope of emergency (e.g. local scale, province-level, or national emergency).
-Generally, Large disasters are prone to extensive individual reporting while other events are reported on a statistical basis.
+Generally, Large disasters are prone to extensive International definition for a disaster: "A serious disruption of the functioning of a community or a society at any scale due to hazardous events interacting with conditions of exposure, individual reporting while other events are reported on a statistical basis.
 The difference between calls for emergency at national and other scales will depend on the national context.

-Adjusted National Total columns refers to the national total for number of disaster events, by scale and hazard type, adjusting for multiple counts across geographic regions.
+Adjusted National Total columns refers to the national total for number of disaster events, by scale and hazard type, adjusting for multiple counts across geographic regions. vulnerability and capacity, leading to one or more of the following: human, material, economic and environmental losses and impacts."
+(UNGA, 2015)